wilsonmar/mac-setup/README.md

 Default apps can be specified for removal (to save disk space) by changing a list of apps in the script.

-This automated approach also enables you to update all apps and modules to the latest version with a single command - on a daily basis if you want.This helps meet cybersecurity directives to keep software up-to-date.

 Scripts here are <strong>modular</strong>.
 It installs only what you tell it to by adding a keyword in the control file.

 This repo brings DevSecOps-style <strong>"immutable architecture"</strong> to MacOS laptops.
 Immutability means replacing the whole machine instance instead of upgrading or repairing individual components.